 Post Execution handlers

-The Solvent middle-ware engine has an argument map that is used for propagating arguments across crud calls.
+The Solvent middle-ware engine has an argument map that is used for propagating arguments across executable calls.
 Think of the argument map as similar to the HTTP_POST/GET maps in languages such as php.
 There are various modes of argument propagation :

 "Final" parameters are parameters whose values cannot be overwritten by incoming argument maps.